casartar/Tangara-Workshop/README.md

 Take a short break while the oven does its job.
 It will be hard enough.
 This was just the beginning.
 Go for a run.
 Wash your hands and have a drink of water, stretch your back, whatever helps :)

 ### Step 3 - Assembling the mainboard, bottom side
-Switch the ibom for the bottom side by selecting the ‘B’ button at the top right.
+Switch the ibom to the bottom side by selecting the ‘B’ button at the top right.

 Go to the squeegee station.
-Apply solder paste to the bottom side here.
+Here, we will apply solder paste to the bottom side.

 You will now receive the components for the bottom side of the mainboard and the faceplate in another sorting box.